fredrik-rose/AdventOfCode2020/README.md

 An alternative to create a data structure for multi-dimensional data is to just keep a set of the coordinates.
 For example, a 3D cube with two possible values could be represented as a set of coordinates for one of the values.

+The Shunting-yard algorithm is nice for parsing and evaluating simple math expressions.
+Note that it is possible to adjust the algorithm to also perform the calculations.
+To do this, each time an operator is popped from the operator stack, pop two operands from the operand stack and apply the operand to these values.
+Push the result to the operand stack.
+See day 18.

+The tools lex/yacc can be nice for "compiler/parsing" problems.
+A recursive descent parser can also be used.

 ### Python

 Create a dict from a list of pairs: